How a Breastfeeding Tracker Gave Me Peace of Mind as a New Parent

 A Simple Shift That Changed Everything

 One day, I began logging feeds — not in a complicated spreadsheet, just with a simple app.
+It worked as a breastfeeding timer in the moment and a breastfeeding tracker once the day started to blur.
 And almost instantly, something lifted.
 I could see clearly:

 This wasn’t about control.
 It was about clarity.
 And it gave me a kind of peace I hadn’t felt in weeks.